Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Problem setting

 \section{Problem setting}

-As mentioned in Section~\ref{sec:introduction}, an attractive approach to address identification and potentially control design in the LPV framework is to represent systems with discrete-time \emph{shifted-affine} LPV-IO representation \cite{Toth2011_SSrealizationTCST, HoffmannWerner2014}.
-Hence, we consider that the underlying system is described by
+As mentioned in Section~\ref{sec:introduction}, an attractive approach to address identification and potentially control design in the LPV framework is to {describe} systems with discrete-time \emph{shifted-affine} LPV-IO representations {\cite{Toth2011_SSrealizationTCST, HoffmannWerner2014}}.
+Hence, we consider that the underlying system is {represented} by